 If the at-fault party’s conduct was particularly egregious, you might be entitled to punitive damages.
 These are not meant to compensate you for an injury.
 Instead, they are meant to punish the wrongdoer.

 Your loved one may have initially survived the car accident only to pass away later.
 Because they lived for a period, they had a right to pursue a personal injury claim from the date of the accident to the date of their death.
 While their death stopped them from doing so, the claim itself survives.
 The estate can pursue the compensation they would have been entitled to during their life through a survival action.

 If your relative passed away immediately, then there is no personal injury claim.
 Instead, you and your family have a wrongful death claim to pursue.
 This covers your mental anguish the loss of their income, services, and companionship.

 Call an Experienced Columbus Car Accident Lawyer

 After incurring injuries or losing a loved one in a car accident in Columbus, OH, do not hesitate to contact Kisling, Nestico & Redick.
-With over 400 years of combined experience, our team is prepared to help you.
-We have 11 law offices to ensure we have an attorney close by who can handle your case.
+With over 400 years of combined experience, our team of car crash lawyers is prepared to help you.
+We have 11 law offices to ensure we have an accident attorney close by who can handle your case.
 We offer a free case evaluation for your specific situation.